 One more useful SQL code snippet – sp_generate_inserts.
 This stored procedure (SP) generates SQL insert statements of existing data from the table specified.
 It is a very handy script when you have limited options to make a database backup file, but still need to export data.

 This script was originally written by Narayana Vyas Kondreddi back in 2002, however his website is not accessible any more.
 Therefore I had to slightly modify the script to work on Azure SQL databases, since Azure SQL has some limitations/changes compared to classical MSSQL.

-Just posting an old MSSQL index fragmentation check code snippet I had.
-It shows what indices it would be good to add, and also shows the most CPU intense queries.
+MSSQL server index fragmentation check code snippet I had in my archive.
+It shows what indices would be good to add, and also shows the most CPU intense queries.
 A nice SQL optimization toolkit.